Home Accidents, Deaths and Injuries: Statistics and Facts

 Fires, Flames and Smoke

-Failing to extinguish flames properly can result in severe burns or smoke inhalation.
-The latter is especially dangerous, as toxic fumes can cause fatalities before visible flames become a threat.
-Installing smoke detectors and keeping fire extinguishers nearby can help reduce risks.
+Failing to extinguish flames properly results in serious burns or smoke inhalation.
+Smoke inhalation is dangerous, as toxic fumes cause fatalities before visible flames become a threat.
+Install smoke detectors and keep fire extinguishers nearby to reduce risks.

 refrigerator icon